Y1fanHE/PyBenchFCN/README.md

 ## Acknowledgement

-PyBenchFCN is maintained by [Y1fanHE](https://y1fanhe.github.io).
+PyBenchFCN is maintained by [Yifan He](https://y1fanhe.github.io).
 The author of this repostory is very grateful to Mr. Mazhar Ansari Ardeh, who implemented the MatLab package BenchFCNs Toolbox.

 - If you find any mistakes, please report at a new issue.
 - If you want to help me implement more benchmarks (discrete optimization, multi-objective optimization), please contact at [he.yifan.xs@alumni.tsukuba.ac.jp](mailto:he.yifan.xs@alumni.tsukuba.ac.jp).